gaurishmehra/Gaurika/README.md

 A simple chat application built with Ionic that utilizes Large Language Models (LLMs) for conversation.

-#### Note : - My laptop's screen is kinda dead... so the project developement is on hold for a while...
-The website should work fine.. but updates are out of the question... and obviously the apk releases are on a hold aswell.
-(The latest one is super old in comparison to the website)
+#### Note : - My laptop's screen is now partially fixed.. well I got a new screen but Jee-Mains is about 2 months away so I'll code in my breaks but it won't be much..

 ## About